retaildevcrews/ngsa/docs/EngineeringPractices.md

 - Use [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) add-in for VS Code
   - Repeating header lint issues are OK if avoiding would cause readability issues
 - Use [Code Spell Checker](https://github.com/streetsidesoftware/vscode-spell-checker) add-in for VS Code
-- Use `-` for unordered lists
-  - Mixing `-` and `*` will cause linter errors
+- Use `-` for unordered lists; mixing `-` and `*` will cause linter errors
 - Use single back-quote to `call out terms`
 - Add a blank line before and after ''' for visualization
-- ''' blocks must specify a language for color coding
+- Triple tick (''') blocks must specify a language for color coding
 - Preview the MD to make sure it renders in a highly readable format
-  - Avoid long headers, especially H1 and H2
-    - Using a short Hx with a long call out renders better than a long Hx
+- Headers
+  - Keep headers concise
+  - Use call-out ">" for subtitles where longer header needed

-> use call outs to emphasize important points
+- use call outs (>) to emphasize important points

 ## Tool for Code Reviews